 Conclusion

-The EEAD training activities carried out display the project's comprehensive approach to addressing disinformation challenges across diverse European communities.
+The EEAD training and capacity-building activities display the project's comprehensive approach to addressing disinformation challenges across diverse European communities.
 The project's commitment to equipping a broad spectrum of professionals with the skills needed to combat disinformation and promote positive narratives is evident throughout both initiatives.

-From Warsaw, Poland, to diverse European locations, the EEAD project strategically equips professionals to combat disinformation.
-The initial ToT event laid a robust foundation, while the following webinars disseminated targeted insights to varied audiences.
+From Warsaw, Poland, to diverse European locations, the EEAD project strategically equipped professionals to combat disinformation.
+The initial ToT event laid a robust foundation, while the following webinars, learning groups, and the MEGAPHONE event disseminated targeted insights to varied EU-based audiences.

 Event Results - detailed reporting